Not everything you're feeling has to do with now

 More open, more soft, more settled — or something entirely different?

-It’s fascinating: while your mind tracks time, placing that ice cream parlour firmly in the past... your body doesn't.
+That shared body-mind understanding is what allows this kind of remembering to feel recognisable as memory.
+Your mind tracks time, placing the event, like in my case my granny and the ice cream parlour, firmly in the past... but your body doesn't.
 It simply feels what it feels in the present moment.

 Memories like this can quietly run your whole experience of life without you knowing or realising.